 What’s the largest SD card I can use with the Sony FX30?

-Sony doesn’t specify a maximum size for SD cards with the FX30.
+Sony doesn’t specify a maximum SD card size for the FX30.
 However, newer Sony cameras typically handle cards up to 2TB without issues.

 Sony FX30 Camera Specs